 Just because you didn’t get great SAT or ACT scores, doesn’t mean you can’t still go to a great college or university.
-In fact, as of 2016 over 850 accredited, US colleges are test optional – and over 180 of those are considered “top tier” schools!
+In fact, as of 2020 more than 1000 accredited, US colleges are test optional – and hundreds of those are considered “top tier” schools!

 What’s more, every year the total number of test optional schools continues to increase as more and more colleges are jumping on the bandwagon.